geekusa/search_catalog/README.md

 This README file constitutes the documenation for the app and will be kept upto date on [Github](https://github.com/geekusa/search_catalog/blob/master/README.md) as well as on the Splunkbase page.

 ### Release Notes
 Fixed Most Populated Fields panel to not max out on quantity of distinct values.
+Fixed naming scheme for dashboard to seperate correctly.
+Fixed "Not Sure Where to Look?" and "Most Recent Added Searches" dashboards as they were not creating correct links to dashboards anymore.